nodeca/js-yaml/README.md

   possible to keep things obvious.
 Booleans are following YAML 1.2 core schema
   now: http://www.yaml.org/spec/1.2/spec.html#id2804923
 - `require('file.yml')` now returns a single document (was array of documents) and throws an error when file contains multiple documents.
+That should improve switching between YAML <-> JSON. `require('file.json')` will give the same result now.
 - `js-yaml.bin` become part of `js-yaml` again.